1897 Assam earthquake

-The Assam earthquake of 1897 occurred on 12 June 1897, in Assam, British India at 11:06 UTC, and had an estimated moment magnitude of 8.2–8.3.
-It resulted in approximate 1,542 human casualties and caused catastrophic damage to infrastructures.
+The Assam earthquake of 1897 occurred on 12 June, in Assam, British India at 11:06 UTC, and had an estimated moment magnitude of 8.2–8.3.
+It resulted in approximately 1,542 human casualties and caused catastrophic damage to infrastructures.
 Damage from the earthquake extended into Calcutta, where dozens of buildings were severely damaged, with some buildings partially collapsing.
-Trembles were felt across India, reaching as far as Ahmedabad and Peshawar.
+Tremors were felt across India, reaching as far as Ahmedabad and Peshawar.
 Seiches were also observed in Burma.

 Earthquake

 The earthquake occurred on the south–southwest-dipping reverse Oldham Fault that forms the northern edge of the Shillong Plateau.
 There was a minimum displacement on the main fault of 11 m, although some calculations have placed this figure at as high as 16 m; one of the greatest for any measured earthquake.
 The calculated area of slip extended 180 km along the strike and from 9–45 km beneath the surface, indicating that the entire thickness of the crust was involved.